linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 3/Week 3 Financial Risk Analysis.md

 	- Model implicitly uses info in stock prices
 	- Use of market information makes the model more timely
 - EDF (expected default frequency) = probability of default
-	- Like the accounting-based bankruptcy prediction models,  the KMV model is focused on the default probability; does not estimate losses given a default
+	- Like the accounting-based [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] prediction models,  the KMV model is focused on the default probability; does not estimate losses given a default
 	- Loss-given-default (LGD) depends on the seniority,  collateral,  convertibility,  covenants,  etc.
 - For more details on KMV model:
 	- See Additional Readings folder on Chalk: e.g.,  primer on KMV by Moody's